foundry-vtt-community/wiki.js/development/api/hooks.md

 ## Troubleshooting

+Below are some common issues people run into when working with hooks.

 ### What hooks are firing when?

 You can use `CONFIG.debug.hooks = true` in the console to set foundry to be verbose about when hooks are firing and what arguments they provide.
 It can be useful to have a simple macro to toggle this behavior: